CMB parity asymmetry from unitary quantum gravitational physics: Introduction

-In this letter, we address crucial questions related to the meaning of time reversal and parity inversions in the context of inflationary background spacetime to place quantum fields on it and uncover their true nature in the cosmic microwave background (CMB).
-We explain how the direct-sum quantum field theory (DQFT) is a necessity to resolve the unitarity and information-loss problem of QFTCS.
+In this paper, we address crucial questions related to the meaning of time reversal and parity inversions in the context of inflationary quantum fluctuations and uncover their true nature in the cosmic microwave background (CMB).
+We explain how DQFT \cite{Kumar:2023ctp,Kumar:2023hbj,GKM}) is a necessity to solve the unitarity problem of QFTCS.
 The question of unitarity in QFTCS precedes the question of a completely renormalizable quantum gravity theory of Planck scales.
-In contrast to the widespread schools of thought that argue unitarity in QFTCS needs to be given up within GR and QM, we came up with a fundamental understanding of it and an observational test of it by the remarkable revelation of parity asymmetry in the CMB.
-We find that the theory of inflationary quantum fluctuations with DQFT (which we call shortly DSI which stands for "Direct-Sum inflation") fits up to 650 times better than the Standard Inflation (SI).
-This letter ultimately presents the picture of how a new theory of QFTCS emerged from fundamental questions of quantum gravitational physics that can potentially explain the observed CMB large-scale anomalies.
-The new results in this letter are further complemented with our companion paper \cite{Gaztanaga:2024vtr}.
+In contrast to the widespread schools of thought that argue unitarity in QFTCS needs to be given up within GR and QM, we propose a new fundamental understanding of this issue and a new observational test using the parity asymmetry in the CMB.
+We find that the theory of inflationary quantum fluctuations with DQFT (which we call shortly DSI, which stands for "Direct-Sum inflation") fits up to 650 times better than the Standard Inflation (SI).
+This paper ultimately presents the picture of how a new theory of QFTCS emerged from fundamental questions of quantum gravitational physics that can potentially explain the observed CMB (large-scale) anomalies.
+The new results in this paper are further complemented by our more extended companion paper (\cite{Gaztanaga:2024vtr}).

+The paper is organized as follows: In Sec .~\ref {sec:dqft} we summarize the formulation of DQFT, which is built on a new understanding of quantum theory with two arrows of time along with parity-based geometric superselection rules.
+In Sec.~\ref{sec:dsdqft}, we discuss the construction of DQFT in de Sitter spacetime and demonstrate how we achieve unitarity in this setup.
+In Sec .~\ref {sec:cmbparity}, we present the application of DQFT to inflationary quantum fluctuations (i.e., DSI) and provide the strong statistical evidence for it over the standard framework of inflation (SI) using the latest CMB data from Planck.
+In Sec .~\ref {sec:concl} we conclude the important elements of our investigation, which expose the role of gravity and quantum mechanics in the early universe and the fresh perspective we bring to the subject with compelling observational evidence.
+In Appendices, \ref{app:QHO}, \ref{ap:KG} and \ref{ap:dS}, we provide further essential details of {direct-sum QM}, DQFT in Miknowski and de Sitter spacetimes.